Mental Health And Depression: How To Help A Friend With Depression

 Take care of yourself

 Sometimes you can get bogged down while trying to help someone who is experiencing depression, and because of that, you can start to neglect your own feelings.
-You might not be depressed yourself but trying to help your friend if they are suffering can put an emotional strain on you, and you should not ignore that.
+You might not be depressed yourself, but trying to help your friend if they are suffering can put an emotional strain on you, and you should not ignore that.
 You should have someone to talk to in turn, preferably someone who is not directly in the situation and can offer impartial advice based on reason and logic.

 Living with someone who has depression or having a friend in your life who has depression can be difficult for you.
 You may be upset that your friend is going through a hard time.
 Or you may feel helpless if you’re not sure how to respond.

-How online therapy can help
+How online therapy can help with major depression

 If you have a friend with depression and want to learn more about the condition or how to provide support, online therapy can help.
 With an online therapy platform like BetterHelp, your therapist can help you better understand depression remotely, through video calls, voice calls, or in-app messaging.
-Online therapy is also an affordable option—BetterHelp memberships start at $65 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply), and you can cancel anytime.
+Online therapy is also an affordable option—BetterHelp memberships start at $65 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability, and any applicable discounts or promotions that might apply), and you can cancel anytime.

 Takeaway